Apocrathia/home-assistant-config/docs/README.md

 Instances are linked together using
 [Lukas Hetzenecker's home-assistant-remote custom_component](https://github.com/lukas-hetzenecker/home-assistant-remote), which allows for all configuration to be completed within Home Assistant, without the need to worry about using USB/IP or socat to push the devices over the network.
+I've looked into using MQTT discovery, but the issue is advertisement intervals.
+Devices show up instantly with the homeassistant-remote component, even after restarts.

 ## General Information
 This configuration controls a couple of significant features in my smart home.